Red Lobster Cheddar Bay Biscuits From Scratch

 These copycat Red Lobster Cheddar Bay Biscuits From Scratch are a tasty addition to any dinner.
 An easy one-bowl recipe that beats boxed mix every time.

-Have you ever had the delicious Cheddar Bay biscuits that are free (yee haw) when you dine at Red Lobster?
-My visits to Red Lobster are very few and far between, but I could eat the crap out of those biscuits if given the chance.
+Have you ever had the delicious Cheddar Bay biscuits that are free when you dine at Red Lobster?
+My visits to Red Lobster have come to a halt since high school, but I could eat the crap out of those biscuits if given the chance.

 You shouldn’t have to shell out money to eat mediocre food (but excellent biscuits) by dining out.
 Making them at home is healthier, cheaper, and oh so delicious.

 Also, where exactly is Cheddar Bay?
-Cause I want to go to there.
+Cause I want to go there.

 Once you pull these bad boys out of the oven, allow them to cool a bit, and serve with a sensible dinner (like Hidden Veggie Chili).
 Or…just put one in each hand, sit on the floor, and eat yourself stupid.

 No judgment from me.

 Pro Tips/Recipe Notes

 - The bake time on these biscuits is really short, which makes them the perfect weeknight “fresh” component of your meal.
 I like to shred the cheese ahead of time and store it in the fridge.
 Mix the dry ingredients the night before or in the morning.

 - You can use pre-shredded storebought cheese, but it’s kind of creepy and costs more so spend a minute and shred it yourself.